The size of the quark-gluon plasma in ultracentral collisions: impact of initial density fluctuations on the average

 We now evaluate the one- and two-point functions of $t_A({\bf x})$.
 The probability distribution of ${\bf x}_i$ is $T_A({\bf x}_i)/A$, where $T_A({\bf x})$ denotes the usual thickness function of the nucleus in an optical Glauber calculation~\cite{Miller:2007ri}, that is, the integral of the nucleon density over the longitudinal coordinate.
 Since there are $A$ identical terms, the mean value of $t_A({\bf x})$ is:

 where we have used $\langle w_i\rangle=1$.

 We now evaluate the two-point function.
 Eq.~(\ref{trentota}) gives

 There are $A^2$ terms, which consist of $A(A-1)$ non-diagonal terms with $i\not= j$ and $A$ diagonal terms.
-Since the nucleons are sampled independently, ${\bf x}_i$ and ${\bf x}_j$ are independent for $i\not= j$ (unless an excluded volume is implemented in the Glauber calculation~\cite{Luzum:2023gwy}).
+Since we consider spherical $^{208}$Pb nuclei, the nucleons are sampled independently, such that ${\bf x}_i$ and ${\bf x}_j$ are independent variables for $i\not= j$ (unless an excluded volume is implemented in the Glauber calculation~\cite{Luzum:2023gwy}).
 We average over events, separating the diagonal and non-diagonal terms, and using Eqs.~(\ref{gamma}):

 Using Eqs.~(\ref{deltata}), (\ref{meantrento2}) and (\ref{avtata}), we obtain the following expression of the density-density correlation (\ref{2points}):